-Staff members should attempt to account for all students and staff before re-entry, the principal must feel absolutely certain, on the basis of thorough inspection of both structures and utility conduits, that the facility is safe; but no students or staff will be dismissed until procedures have been approved by the superintendent’s office if district-wide communications are in operation.
+Following an earthquake drill or actual event, staff members will account for all students and staff.
+The principal must determine on the basis of thorough inspection of both structures and utility conduits, that the facility is safe.
+No students or staff will be dismissed until procedures have been approved by the superintendent’s office if district-wide communications are in operation.

-- In a classroom, students should get under desk or table, face away from windows, away from bookshelves and heavy objects that may fall, crouch on knees close to ground, place head close to knees, cover side of head with elbows and clasp hands firmly behind neck, close eyes tightly and remain in place until instructed otherwise or until the “all clear” signal is given.
+In classrooms, all persons should get under a desk or table, face away from windows, bookshelves and heavy objects that may fall, crouch on their knees close to the ground, place their head close to their knees, cover the sides of their head with their elbows and clasp hands firmly behind the neck, close eyes tightly and remain in place until instructed otherwise or until the “all clear” signal is given.

-- In gymnasiums or assembly areas, students should exit such facilities as expeditiously as possible.
-Individuals should move to designated areas.
+In gymnasiums or assembly areas, all persons should exit such facilities as expeditiously as possible and move to designated areas.

-- On a stairway, students should move to the interior wall and “duck and cover.”
-(Individuals should evacuate exterior stairs and move to designated areas.)
+On stairways, all persons should move to the interior wall and “duck and cover.”
+If the stairway is exterior to the building, all persons should evacuate to designated areas.

-- If outdoors, students should move to designated areas as far away as possible from buildings, poles, wires, and other elevated objects and lie down or crouch low to the ground.
+If outdoors, all persons should move to designated areas as far away as possible from buildings, poles, wires, and other elevated objects and lie down or crouch low to the ground.
 Staff and students should be aware of encroaching danger that may demand further movement.